-Chauncey Monte-Sano, Ph.D. is an associate professor of Educational Studies at the University of Michigan.
+Chauncey Monte-Sano, Ph.D. is a professor of Educational Studies at the University of Michigan.
 Her scholarship centers on supporting disciplinary practices in history/social science classrooms with a focus on teaching history as inquiry.
 Much of this work examines how adolescents learn to write reasoned historical arguments from evidence and how such instruction can be a tool to challenge inequities in students’ literacy outcomes.
 She works to develop social studies curriculum to support all students' disciplinary thinking, reading, and writing and researches how teachers—both novices and veterans—learn to take up this instructional approach.
 She has won research grants from the McDonnell Foundation, the Institute of Education Sciences, the Spencer Foundation, the Braitmayer Foundation, and the Library of Congress Teaching with Primary Sources program, among others, to support this work.

 Monte-Sano's most recent curriculum development project supports students and teachers in social studies inquiry with sources and argument writing across 6th, 7th, and 8th grades.
 Research-tested curriculum materials, videos of teacher practice, and samples of student writing are freely available at Read.Inquire.Write.
 Monte-Sano is also currently developing a professional development model for social studies teachers working on supporting students' inquiry with sources and argument writing about historical and social issues (the Teaching Reasoning and Inquiry Project in Social Studies, or TRIPSS).